Arvonne Fraser: Career

-Recognition
+Recognition and legacy

 In 1979, she received an Honorary Doctor of Laws from Macalester College.
 In 2007, she received the Outstanding Achievement Award from the University of Minnesota.
 In 1992, she received a Resourceful Woman Award for women's human rights from the Tides Foundation.
 In 1995, she received the Prominent Women in International Law Award, Women's Interest Group, American Society of International Law, becoming the first non-lawyer to receive this award.

 Fraser also received the Louis B. Sohn Human Rights Award from the U.N.
 Association, the Superior Honor Award from the U.S. Agency for International Development, and the Elizabeth Boyer Award from WEAL.
 She received the Minneapolis YWCA’s Outstanding Achievement Award and the Minneapolis International Citizen Award.

 The Arvonne Fraser Library in Dinkytown was named after her in 2019.

 Personal life

 She married Perry Morgan in 1946; they divorced in 1949.
 In 1950, she married Donald M. Fraser, and the couple had six children (Thomas, Mary, John, Lois, Anne, and Jean) and seven grandchildren.

-Fraser died on August 7, 2018 at her family retreat near the St. Croix River in Hudson, Wisconsin at the age of 92.
+Fraser died on August 7, 2018, at her family retreat near the St. Croix River in Hudson, Wisconsin, at the age of 92.